sgrever/shiny_sample/README.md

 ![p1b](https://github.com/sgrever/shiny_sample/assets/65444406/0cb51ca0-7556-4b7e-a3d3-5659ec9d7f51)

 The second tab of the app, "**State Measures**" produces a summary of the entire statewide dataset.
 The top plot displays license expiration dates categorized into yearly quarters.
-The table below can be filtered and downloaded by the user.
+The table shows the full dataset, which can be filtered and downloaded by the user.
 This page utilizes `plotly` and `reactable` widgets:

 ![p2a](https://github.com/sgrever/shiny_sample/assets/65444406/efce6a31-e610-476f-a3f9-34fb8f2d0d9b)
 ![p2b](https://github.com/sgrever/shiny_sample/assets/65444406/9686f746-4c03-4c6b-ac46-05bf8681b780)